xuemian168/QUU_Bill_Scanner/README.md

 ## Installation

 1. Clone this repository or download the source code
-2. Install the required dependencies:
+2. Insta3l the required dependencies:
 ```bash
 pip install -r requirements.txt
 ```